weierophinney/grumpy-phpunit/mwop-notes.markdown

 private and protected attributes" section -- or you can replace that section with a description of the methods available, and how you'd use them.

+test spies
+^^^^^^^^^^

+This section needs more information.
+Detail how the approach is different than test stubs: you're not testing return values, only that you're called a set number of times; optionally, that you received specific values in a certain order (this would be where to introduce `at()`).

+Also, expand your definition of `expects()` here -- that it can also accept an integer indicating a specific number of times it should be executed.